microsoft/genaiscript/docs/src/content/docs/reference/scripts/import-template.md

 ---

-Various LLM tools allow to store prompts in text or markdown files.
+Various LLM tools allow storing prompts in text or markdown files.
-You can use `importTemplate` to import these files into the prompt.
+You can use `importTemplate` to import these files into a prompt.

 ```markdown title="cot.md"
 Explain your answer step by step.